Tribute to an Old Blind Woman

 Ever after that story, my mother would tell me, “If Miss Muggie could do it without sight, you don't have an excuse.”

 That was my cue to see and do what needed to be done, even if perchance my eyes were closed.
-Thank you, Miss Muggie, for empowering my mother to underscore the need for personal responsibility with regard to household duties.
+Thank you, Miss Muggie, for empowering my mother (not that I liked it) to underscore the need for personal responsibility with regard to household duties.

 Miss Muggie’s solo rendition of How Great Thou Art (translation of lyrics by Carl Gustav Boberg 1859–1940) was my introduction to the song.
 Her soprano voice, clear like a crystal dinner bell, invited the audience to share the blessings which inspired her faith.
 She sang confidently: